Andorra & Occitania

 A short distance further on, we come to the charming medieval walled town of Foix.
 Overlooking the old market square and pretty alleyways is the town’s jewel, its castle, which dates back to the early tenth century and withstood repeated attacks during the Albigensian Crusade.
 The most famous Count of Foix was Gaston Fébus, who refused to pay homage to the king of France.
 He also left us with an Occitan song, still sung at festive meals, and a recipe for his favourite apéritif, which you’ll surely want to try.
 Our hotel has a delightful lakeside setting, and your two night stay here includes both evening meals.

-For a fitting finale to our tour we visit the legendary hilltop castle of Montsegur.
+For a fitting finale to our tour we see the legendary hilltop castle and museum at Montsegur.
 This quintessential symbol of the Cathars was the site of their last stand in 1244, and is linked popularly with the legend of the Holy Grail.
 It sits proudly on top of a rocky outcrop with magnificent panoramic views of the village below and the surrounding meadows and forests.

 Nearby, the small town of Mirepoix is the perfect place to stop for lunch and enjoy our final afternoon.
 The central square of this beautiful medieval bastide town is surrounded by colourful timber-framed houses painted in a variety of pastel shades and jutting out over an intricately carved wooden arcade leading to many interesting shops and cafes.
 The town’s cathedral of St Maurice has a nave that is the largest in France.
 Returning to our hotel by the lake we include a farewell dinner to celebrate your week’s experiences, new knowledge and friendships.